Lamothe-Landerron

 Lamothe-Landerron ([lamɔt lɑ̃dɛʁɔ̃]; La Mòta de Landeron) is a commune in the Gironde department in Nouvelle-Aquitaine in southwestern France.
 Lamothe-Landerron station has rail connections to Agen, Langon and Bordeaux.

 Population

+Speedway

+A motorcycle speedway track called the Piste de Speedway de Lamothe Landerron is located in Lamothe-Landerron on Le Bourg and La Garenne, off the D1113.
+It has held significant speedway events including qualifiers for the Speedway Grand Prix and European Speedway Championship since 2015, the most recent being the 2025 Speedway European Championship.